spxbhuhb/zakadabar-stack/doc/guides/browser/structure/Routing.md

 * Remove the active target from the active layout.
 * If necessary switch the layout.
 * Add the new target to the active layout.
+* Create a window event with type `zk-navstate-change`.

 <div data-zk-enrich="Note" data-zk-flavour="Success" data-zk-title="No Hierarchy">
 The application routing does not handle hierarchies.
 Each target may implement